-The projected noise levels generated by Variation 1 would be between approximately 32.4 and 66.9 dBA $L{eq}$ , depending on the location.
+The projected noise levels generated by the landfill construction and operations would be between approximately 32.4 and 69.3 dBA L{eq} , depending on the location.
 These noise levels would be below the noise criteria at all locations.
 Thus, noise impacts from landfill construction and operations would be considered less than significant.
 In addition, the Sanitation Districts will ensure that all landfill operating equipment and trucks are properly tuned and have noise muffling equipment that meets or exceeds applicable EPA standards.

-Vibration
+Vibration Impact